Some real {Rel} trajectories in $\mathcal{H}(1,1)$ that are not recurrent: Preliminaries

-We note that the singularities of $M$ are the foliation's singularities.
-Also, the charts define a canonical measure $\Leb$ on $M$, $A \subset M \cap U_\alpha$ is measurable if and only if $\varphi_\alpha(A) \subset \R^2$ is measurable and $\Leb(A)$ is equal to the Lebesgue measure of $\varphi_\alpha(A)$.
-Let $U \subset M$ be the union of non-singular leaves.
-Then the horizontal flow $\FF^t: U \to U$ is well defined for all time $t$.
-We say that the horizontal flow is {\bf minimal} if all the $\FF$-orbits are dense.
-We say that $M$ is {\bf horizontally minimal} if $\FF$ is minimal.
-If a leaf $\gamma$ of some foliation starts and ends at singularities (possibly distinct singularities) with no singularities inside, then the path it determines is called a {\bf saddle connection}.
-The integral $\int_\gamma \omega \in \R^2$ is called the {\bf holonomy} vector of $\gamma.$
+We say that the horizontal flow is \emph{minimal} if all $\FF$-trajectories are dense.
+We say that $M$ is \emph{horizontally minimal} if $\FF$ is minimal.
+If a leaf $\gamma$ of the foliation in direction $\theta$ starts and ends at singularities, possibly distinct, and contains no singularities in its interior, then the path it determines is called a \emph{saddle connection}.
+The integral